fit-r2lab/rhubarbe/README.md

 ## cosmetic - known bugs (P4)

+* save: might make sense to clean up saved image in case of keyboard interrupt or timeout
 * implement some way to store the logs from frisbee and imagezip somewhere
 * wait really is not talkative; even without -v we'd expect some logging...
 * is there a way to remove incomplete images under -save (both keybord interrupt and timeout..)